binhnguyennus/awesome-scalability/README.md

 [![CC-BY](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/by.svg)](https://creativecommons.org/licenses/by/4.0/)

 :hatching_chick: _My baby chick love bugs :bug:!
-Some bugs may exist here as I often craft this project in Starbuck; under a remix of jazz, people noises, and the jittery caused by long black.
+Some bugs may exist here as I often craft this project at cafe; under a remix of music, people noises, and the jittery caused by long black.
 Please let my chick know if you spotted any, and don't forget to feed him with a star :star2:!
 Thank you & Happy coding!
 [Quoc-Binh Nguyen](https://www.linkedin.com/in/binhnguyennus/)_